 10:46 And whether We show you (during your lifetime) part of what We promised them or cause you to die, surely unto Us is your return; and then Allah is witness of what they do.

 40:77 So, bear up patiently; Allah’s Promise is true.
 We will either show you (Muhammad) what We are promising them, or We will call you unto Us.
 Then unto us they will be brought back.

-43:41 Were we to carry you off, We would then wreck vengeance upon them.
+43:41 Were We to carry you off, We would then wreak vengeance upon them.

 43:42 Or show you that which We have promised.
 For We certainly have power over them.

 43:43 Cling then to what was revealed to you; you are certainly on a Straight Path.